November 27, 2019

 Portable Tiltmeter

-Encardio Rite deals with Model EAN-70M which is a portable tiltmeter, built around a precision accelerometer and suitable signal conditioning circuit mounted inside anodized aluminium housing.
+Encardio Rite deals with Model EAN-70M which is a portable tiltmeter, built around a precision accelerometer and suitable signal conditioning circuit mounted inside anodized aluminum housing.

 What is a Tilt Plate?